kyeotic/raviger/docs/api/navigate.md

 ## Detecting `navigate` events

 `navigate` has two modes: intra-domain navigation and extra-domain navigation.
 When navigating outside the current origin navigation is done directly, and no `popstate` event is dispatched.
 When navigating to the current origin a custom `popstate` event is dispatched.
-The event has a `__tag: 'raviger:navigation'` property is attached to help programmatically distinguish these events from `popstate` events dispatched from other sources, such as the browser **back button**.
+Two properties are attached to the event to help programmatically distinguish these events from `popstate` events dispatched by the browser **back/forward** buttons:

+- `__tag: 'raviger:navigation'` — present on all events dispatched by `navigate()`
+- `__method: 'push' | 'replace'` — indicates whether `history.pushState` or `history.replaceState` was used

+If you are using `useLocationChange`, the `initiatedBy` field on the `RavigerLocation` object already reflects this distinction — prefer that over reading the event properties directly.